latchbio/latch/docs/source/tutorials/flow.md

 we name this section "Samples", the first value inside the :class:`~latch.types.metadata.Section` element.
 Then, we can include some small descriptive text using the :class:`~latch.types.metadata.Text` element.

-And, finally, we add the logic for the fork itself: Notice how we use the variable we set in our workflow (`sample_fork`) as the unique key for our fork.
+And, finally, we add the logic for the fork itself.
+Notice how we use the variable we set in our workflow (`sample_fork`) as the unique key for our fork.
 Although this has no visible impact on the interface itself, it's necessary for the Fork logic to work when running your workflow.
 Then, in separate branches using ForkBranch, we include